-Last August, the first trailers for PASSENGERS had me really excited.
-I love sci-fi movies about colonizing distant worlds, space arks, hibernation capsules.
-I enjoy the acting of Jennifer Lawrence and Chris Pratt; they seem to be a good pairing.
+Last August, the first trailers for Passengers had me really excited.
+I love sci-fi movies about colonizing distant worlds, space arks, and hibernation capsules.
+I enjoy Jennifer Lawrence and Chris Pratt; they seem to be a good pairing.
 Michael Sheen as a robot bartender clearly meant to allude to The Shining was an exciting possibility.

 Some kind of reverse lock fell into place.
 One weekend when I had a night to myself I rented it: I knew that this would not be a boring bad movie.

 Even forearmed, I was surprised how much I hated the movie.
 To be more precise, Lawrence, Pratt, and Sheen deliver terrific performances, but the screenplay is deeply flawed right to the bones.

 It's been decades since I watched a movie so misbegotten I wanted to turn it off and walk away in the middle.
 I was so mad at the events unfolding that I did turn it off for a moment.
 If I had been in a theater I may have walked out.
 After a few fuming moments I turned it back on and watched it through to the end.